jeffpar/lonedissent/_pages/cases/transcripts/scotus.md

 layout: page
 ---

-These transcripts were downloaded from the U.S. Supreme Court website and logged in this [spreadsheet](/results/transcripts.csv).
+These transcripts were downloaded from the U.S. Supreme Court website and logged in our [spreadsheet](/results/transcripts.csv).

 Any corrections have been noted under [Corrected Transcripts](#corrected-transcripts), and match failures have been logged under [Unmatched Transcripts](#unmatched-transcripts).
+In addition, transcripts that don't have exact matches in OYEZ have been noted under [Non-Oyez Transcripts](#non-oyez-transcripts).

 ## Matched Transcripts